 The second option, and longer one, is going in stages.
 From Leh there is a bus going to Srinagar that will pass by Kargil, where you’ll have to get off and spend the night.
 Our bus left at 2pm from the new bus stand in Leh and arrived late in the evening (around 11pm) in Kargil.

 We found cheap accommodation for 150 rupees per person.
 But it was absolutely horrible.
 It was a shitty night, with rats roaming around in the ceiling and a host that was rather dodgy (attempted harassment for Ale included).
-We hadn’t planned ahead and a trusted person (local friend of a foreigner we met) told us we could trust the man that had approached us at the station.
+We hadn’t planned ahead and believed someone (local friend of a foreigner we met) who told us we could trust the man that had approached us at the station.
 This is something we would never normally do, and would certainly not recommend.
-There are other options in the city to sleep in so find yourself somewhere nice and safe beforehand.
+There are other options in the city to sleep in, so if you end up there, find yourself somewhere nice and safe beforehand.

 Be aware that Kargil is a bit of a shock coming from Leh, where everything is calm and comfortable.
 Kargil has its fair share of tourists, but the city and its citizens are not as charming and welcoming as in Leh, to say it lightly.
 Proudly muslim, it is very male-dominated and conservative (we would recommend covering up instantly to try attract less stares).
 We felt quite uncomfortable during our stay and couldn’t wait to get out of there.
 In fact, we would have skipped it completely had we known how it was, and will make sure to take an alternative route in the future if we go back, for the same reason.